Award-winning Welsh poet and author Mike Jenkins will judge our 2021 competition.

 Poetry forms the bulk of Mike’s published work, though he has also written three novellas for young people and one for adults.
-His latest book is ‘From Aberfan t Grenfell’ (Cultural Matters) with artist Alan Perry.
+His book ‘From Aberfan t Grenfell’ (Cultural Matters) was a collaboration with artist Alan Perry.

-In the spring Mike is due to release a new poetry collection, with photographs by Dave Lewis.
+In March 2021, Mike published a new poetry collection, Anonymous Bosch (Culture Matters) with photographs by Dave Lewis.